– World of Candles & Scents

 § 1 Applicable conditions

-(1) Orders placed by GALA-Group GmbH (in the following GALA) will be exclusively on the basis of the GALA Conditions of Purchase.
+(1) Orders for the purchase and delivery of materials and immaterial goods and services placed by GALA Germany GmbH, GALA Group GmbH or GALA Holding GmbH(in the following GALA) will be exclusively on the basis of the GALA Conditions of Purchase.
 The supplier‘s general terms and conditions of delivery or other different agreements will only apply if they are confirmed in writing by GALA as an addition to the GALA Conditions of Purchase.

 (2) The GALA Conditions of Purchase will also apply if we are aware of conditions of the supplier that conflict with or are different to the GALA Conditions of Purchase yet accept a delivery without raising any objection.
 In the conditions set out here, we expressly oppose any reference or counter-acknowledgement by the supplier asserting his terms and conditions of delivery.